 - If you rent, look for cheaper options around.
 Negotiate with your landlord and sign a contract for a year for cheaper rent.

-- Rent as close as possible from your current job.
+- Rent as close as possible to your current job.
 Walking distance preferably.
-Fresh air everyday, no fossil fuels burning and a bit of exercise, triple win!
+Fresh air every day, no fossil fuels burning and a bit of exercise, triple win!

 - Car loan, car insurance, gas, maintenance, AAA/CAA, car washes.

 - Do you really need a brand new car every other year?
 You don’t.
 Buy a good, used and reliable car not older than 5 years old.

 - If you have savings, pay cash for your car.
 Or if you are leasing, consider not renewing your lease and buy a used one.